 Okay, we have to go way, WAY back for this one.

 Good old medieval England can be credited with the superstition that a bride’s wedding dress brought good luck and fertility to those who came into contact with it.
 They believed this with such fervor that at the end of the wedding reception, the guests would chase the bride as she tried to escape to “Make Things Official” with her groom, and they would rip her wedding dress to shreds in the hopes of coming away with a small piece of fabric to keep for themselves as a good luck charm.

 Fast forward a few years and wedding dresses became increasingly more expensive and more cherished.
 Add to that the fact that being mobbed couldn’t have been a fun way to wrap up your wedding day!
 The bride and groom started to appease the throngs of greedy guests by throwing first her garter into the crowd, and in later years also her bouquet, to create a distraction, and ensure themselves a clean getaway to the honeymoon suite!

-And if you are looking for a professional wedding photographer here in the beautiful Riviera Maya, Mexico, contact us here today!
-We are Fun in the Sun Weddings, your number #1 choice for wedding photography in the Riviera Maya.
+And if you are looking for the best Playa del Carmen wedding photographer here in the beautiful Riviera Maya, Mexico, contact us here today!
+We are Fun in the Sun Weddings, for the best Riviera Maya wedding photography.

 Will you do a bouquet and garter toss?
 Why or why not?
 We want to hear about it in the comments below!

 Download our FREE Ultimate Guide To Getting Married In The Riviera Maya